 MONTPELIER, Vt. – Vermont State Game wardens are asking Vermonters with information about fish and wildlife crimes to submit them through the Operation Game Thief program.

 Operation Game Thief is a joint nonprofit program sponsored by the Vermont Federation of Sportsmen’s Clubs and administered by the Vermont Fish & Wildlife Department.
 The program provides a way for people to help protect the state’s fish and wildlife by reporting law violators at 1-800-75ALERT (1-800-752-5378).
 The toll-free hotline is available 24 hours a day, seven days a week, 365 days a year to report violations.
 Rewards are paid for information leading to arrests.

-“Although Vermont is lucky enough to have more wardens patrolling our fields, forests and waterways than in many years, their numbers are still limited,” said Col. Jason Batchelder.
+Vermont is lucky to have dedicated wardens patrolling our fields, forests, and waterways, but their numbers are limited,” said Col. Jason Batchelder.
 “Operation Game Thief is a great way for Vermonters to assist in reducing fish and wildlife violations by providing tips and information.
 We’re asking people to call with details such as names and descriptions of perpetrators, and descriptions and plate numbers of vehicles whenever possible.”

 “Poachers steal the opportunity for others to legally hunt and fish and may create an unfairly negative impression of hunting and fishing with the general public,” said Col. Batchelder.
-“They may also target threatened, endangered, or nongame species, such as a recent case in which a poacher shot a bald eagle.
+“They may also target threatened, endangered, or nongame species.
 We appreciate this partnership with the Vermont Federation of Sportsmen’s Clubs to help us catch and prosecute poachers through Operation Game Thief.”